Parameterization Quantities

 -

-is the array of 2D UV coordinates at points.
-The type should be adaptable to an array offloat
+coordsis the array of 2D UV coordinates at points.
+The type should be adaptable to an array offloat-valued 2-vectors.
+The length should be the number of points in the point cloud. -

-the default interpretation of the coordinate scale, see below
+typethe default interpretation of the coordinate scale, see below

 PointCloud::addLocalParameterizationQuantity(std::string name, const T& coords, ParamCoordsType type=ParamCoordsType::WORLD)